 Imani has many locations throughout Kenya.
 Imani is a loving home for more than 350 abandoned, orphaned and neglected children.
 We were able to visit three of their locations and were amazed by the impact each one has.

 We were greeted by song and smiles everywhere we went.
 At these locations we were able to spend time with children ages 0-15 either taking care of babies or leading age appropriate educational activities for the older children.
 As a lesson of reward, Imani chose 10-15 children from the three different locations to join us for a field trip to Nairobi Safari Walk.
 Many of these children rarely leave the walls of the orphanage for frivolous activities, so this adventure and lessons they gleaned from this excursion meant that much more to them.

 Thank you to Delta Air Lines for sponsoring this field trip for the orphans of Kenya.
 Please visit their website for more information:

 Caring Crew was honored to be working with these two organizations by delivering medical supplies, leading educational activities, providing nutritional meals, and singing and dancing with the children of Africa.
 Here is to hoping Caring Crew's impact will be around for many years to come.

 Orfanato Valle de los Angeles

-Our Guatemala project is at the Valley of The Angels, an orphanage located 30 minutes outside of Guatemala City.
+Our first Guatemala project was at the Valley of The Angels, an orphanage located 30 minutes outside of Guatemala City.

-During the orphanage’s summer months (October-November), many of the children are forced to return to situations where they are abused physically, emotionally, and sexually.
+During the orphanage’s summer months (October-November), many of the children are forced to return to situations where they are abused.

 The 30 Caring Crew volunteers lived on site in one-week rotations serving as a positive and caring mentors for these orphans.
 In addition, volunteers participated in food deliveries to families who live in Guatemala's red zone, which is home to some families of the children at Valle.